DavidBradbury/tts-assistant/README.md

 ## History

+### Tuesday, Nov 14th, 2023

+Got it nearly functional!
+It distinguishes between new and active files and can make a call to the API.
+Crudely, I have it appending the audio to the page without styling just to make sure it works.
+Next up is storing the audio, displaying it to the user in a nice way, and adding an export option!

 ### Monday, Nov 13th, 2023

 Saving, loading, and deleting is now functional.
 Need to make it so it distinguishes